Created by Stephen McDonald

 $ python setup.py install

-Once installed, first add email_extras to your INSTALLED_APPS setting.
+Once installed, first add email_extras to your INSTALLED_APPS setting and run the migrations.
 Then there are two functions for sending email in the email_extras.utils module:

 The former mimics the signature of django.core.mail.send_mail while the latter provides the ability to send multipart emails using the Django templating system.
 If configured correctly, both these functions will PGP encrypt emails as described below.